Using ultrasound imaging, we can test if your fallopian tubes are open.

 The fallopian tubes play a vital role in natural conception.
 They are the place where sperm and egg meet and where the embryo is nurtured for the first five days of its existence.
 We test them using the HyCoSy diagnostic test.

-The procedure is similar to an internal examination like a smear test and is available at our centre.
+The procedure is similar to an internal examination such as a smear test and is available at both our centres.
 It is best carried out between day eight and day 15 of your cycle, although it can be done at any time after bleeding has stopped.

-You do not need a referral so you can simply call us for more information.
+You do not need a referral for this procedure.
+Simply give us a call for more information.